leopoldsprenger/website/content/host_your_website_with_github.md

 ![Create GitHub Repository](imgs/upload_to_github/Screenshot-1.png)

-Where it says ’create repository’, give your repository a name, click on public and click ’create repository’.
+Where it says ’create repository’, give your repository a name, click on public and click `create repository`.
-Now when you're redirected to this page, click on 'upload an existing file' and follow the steps.
+Now when you're redirected to this page, click on `upload an existing file` and follow the steps.
 Then click commit changes.

 ![Upload an existing file](imgs/upload_to_github/Screenshot-2.png)